 Uber’s journey to Aberdeen is one that dates back more than a decade, and it’s one that has stalled more often than even the most novice cabbie.

-With the American firm finally granted a licence to operate in the city, now for the second time, we look back at the bumps in the road along the way.
+With the American firm finally setting a rough date to operate in the city, we look back at the bumps in the road along the way.

 The approval came despite fury from the hard-pressed local taxi industry, with bosses lashing against the rival outfit.